+1) Wildlife

-1) Wildlife Wildlife flourishes across our districts' designated sites and wider ecological networks
+Wildlife flourishes across our districts' designated sites and wider ecological networks

 To give wildlife the best chance of thriving, the habitats on which they depend need to be in a favourable condition.
 Our designated sites, such as local nature reserves and SSSIs, play a key role, along with the wider environment and wildlife corridors such as rivers, roads and urban centres.
-These will be managed in a way that supports wildlife and builds resilience to climate change.
-Key species that are both on the IUCN's Red List of threatened species5 and are County Notable such as the hazel dormouse will be monitored as indicators of success of habitat condition.
+These will be managed in a way that both protects existing wildlife populations from further deterioration and enhances conditions to help increase the abundance of species that are in decline.
+Key species including those that are both on the IUCN's Red List of threatened species6 and are County Notable such as the Hazel Dormouse along with other species will be monitored as indicators of habitat condition.
 Working with partners will be key in delivering this ambition, particularly through the Somerset Local Nature Partnership (SLNP) - a collaboration of over 20 organisations working together to deliver the statutory Local Nature Recovery Strategy and the NRN.